zopefoundation/z3c.layer.pagelet/src/z3c/layer/pagelet/README.txt

   </html>
   <BLANKLINE>

-And check the ``zope.security.interfaces.IUnauthorized`` view, use a new unregistred user (test browser) for this:
+To check the ``zope.security.interfaces.IUnauthorized`` view, we use a new unregistred user (test browser).
+As we have defined an unauthenticatedPrincipal in ZCML (see tests/ftesting.zcml) ``401 Unauthorized`` is returned instead of ``403 Forbidden`` which would show up otherwise:

   >>> unauthorized = Browser()
   >>> unauthorized.open(skinURL + '/@@forbidden.html')